DIYtranscriptomics/DIYtranscriptomics.github.io/syllabus/index.md

 <img src="images/notebook.jpg" style="border:none;" />
 </div>

-**April 24th** — At this point, you are in a situation many bioinformatics folks find themselves in: you have a folder that contains some raw data, an analysis script, and outputs that include graphs, tables and other images.
-Unfortunately, this trail of digital breadcrumbs is hard for anyone to follow (even your future self!).
-In order to make your analysis pipeline transparent and reproducible, in the next two classes you'll use [R Markdown](http://rmarkdown.rstudio.com/) and [Knitr](http://yihui.name/knitr/) to wrap all these elements together in a dyanmic document that can be placed in your lab notebook or published as a supplementary file in your manuscript.
+**April 24th** — In order to make your analysis pipeline transparent and reproducible, in this class you'll use [R Markdown](http://rmarkdown.rstudio.com/) and [Knitr](http://yihui.name/knitr/) to wrap up all your code and outputs (figures, tables, etc) together in a dyanmic document that can be placed in your lab notebook or published as a supplementary file in your manuscript.

 * __[Lecture slides](https://www.icloud.com/keynote/0jx8AmcQUTZvZjBB4h65gVR9A#Lecture12%5FRmarkdown)__
 * __TA help__ - Hill rm 234 (library); 2-3pm